Board Members in the IEF

 He is founder of BMF Business Services, an independent Northern Ireland communications consultancy/ publishing house.
 BMF offers event management and communications consultancy services and publishes a number of regular titles including the ‘AgendaNI’ public policy magazine.

 In his earlier career Michael was a professionally qualified Housing Manager in the NI Housing Executive.
 He subsequently joined the Department of Finance in Dublin where, after a spell in Public Expenditure Division, he became an Irish Government trade negotiator in Brussels and Geneva and a Director of the National Standards Authority of Ireland (NSAI).
-He later returned to Northern Ireland to become Interconnector Business Manager for Northern Ireland Electricity during which time the existing North/South electricity Interconnector was restored (after a long outage) and the NI interconnector with Scotland was built.
-He subsequently spearheaded NIE’s entry into the Southern Irish electricity market, lobbying intensively in Dail Eireann and elsewhere to create the legal and regulatory conditions under which the company’s new independent Power project could succeed.
-Since then he has advised many energy organisations and has written extensively on energy and other areas of public policy.
+He later returned to Northern Ireland to become Interconnector Business Manager for Northern Ireland Electricity.

 Outside of work Michael pursues a strong interest in early Irish heritage.
 He has 3 children and lives in Lurgan, Co Armagh.